Creeslough victim Martina Martin ‘the ultimate mammy bear’, mourners hear

 “And how important togetherness is.
 This tragedy has reignited within all of us, myself included, that each one of us are only as strong as the family we have around us, only as strong as the community that surrounds us.”

-President of Ireland Michael D Higgins and the Taoiseach’s aide-de-camp were among those attending the service.
+President of Ireland Michael D Higgins and the Taoiseach’s aide-de-camp were among those who attended the service.

 Register for free to continue reading